-Despite it being a new year, many job seekers have been looking for a job already…in some cases, conducting that job search for a while and are burned out.
+Despite it being a new year, many job seekers have been looking for a job already…in some cases, conducting that job search for a while and are burnt out.

-(2) Of the job applications you applied to online, for how many did you find someone at the company and reach out directly to connect about your application?
+Of the job applications you applied online, how many did you find someone at the company and reach out directly to connect about your application?

 If the answer is less than 50%, you are depending on the computer/database gods to get you an interview, when you need to be talking to people.
 You need human discussion (phone and email) and contact (in person meetings) throughout this process to stay energized and get hired.
 “A computer hired me,” said no one ever.

-(5) Are you speaking to the right people in your industry to get to the right job leads?
+5. Are you speaking to the right people in your industry?

 How many new contacts are you adding to your contacts list each week–or are you circling back to the same 50 – 200 people each month?
 Add new people by attending industry and profession-related networking events, alumni get-togethers, former co-worker get-togethers and events in your community.
-Be sure your business card markets you in a memorable way and check out, Great Networking Business Card Examples.
+Be sure your business card markets you in a memorable way.

 Generally speaking, if you are not speaking to people about your job search, not speaking in specifics to people about your job search and/or not speaking to the right people, you could be spinning your wheels a bit, which will contribute to your burn out.
 It is important to rest and have fun to recharge…but it is also important to do the right activities suggested above to help support your success and preserve your mindset.
 Good luck!!